7 Ways to Future-Proof your Business VoIP for Hybrid Work

 5. Cloud weight versus local options

 The earliest VoIP systems are modeled after traditional PBX systems.
 The software is run in your data center and managed centrally by your IT team.
-These systems may have higher costs, but there are good reasons to prefer this model- This means you have complete control over your VoIP system and can manage expansion and service upgrades based on your business needs.
+These systems may have higher costs, but there are good reasons to prefer this model- This means you have complete control over your VoIP telephone hybrid system and can manage expansion and service upgrades based on your business needs.
 However, the local model begins to break down with many remote employees.

 Recently, VoIP providers have increasingly switched to a service model, where the entire system is managed in the cloud- This can have many benefits.
 The vendor does almost all the hard work to ensure reliability and connection quality.
 Moreover, technology and feature updates are rolled out more regularly and efficiently, and cloud-based systems often provide lower costs per call.
 Remember that, although the initial price will be lower than that of an on-premises system, the monthly rate per user means the total cost of ownership (TCO) over the system’s lifetime will be higher.